pradeep-kumar-1705807/simple-chat-application-maya-data/README.md

 The application is deployed on Heruko which is cloud Platform (Saas) provides software as service .

 Technologies used in Application are :
-Huruko , Node.js , React.js , Express.js , Html
+Heroku , Node.js , React.js , Express.js , Html